PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 3. At the final layer, the representation is multiplied by the <span class="term">unembedding matrix</span> to produce <span class="term">logits</span>
    over the vocabulary, which are then normalized into a probability distribution for the next token.

-We can thus think of the residual stream as an <span class="idea">**information highway**</span>, in which the current token evolves through a progressive sequence of representations that culminate in a [sufficient statistic](https://www.youtube.com/watch?v=5j4E2FRR384) for the distribution of the next token.
-Importantly, this highway has a <span class="term">fixed bandwidth</span>, dictated by the dimensionality $D$ of the residual stream state.
+We can thus think of the residual stream as an <span class="idea">information highway</span>, in which the current token evolves through a progressive sequence of representations that culminate in a [sufficient statistic](https://www.youtube.com/watch?v=5j4E2FRR384) for the distribution of the next token.
+Importantly, this highway has a <span class="idea">fixed bandwidth</span>, dictated by the dimensionality $D$ of the residual stream state.

 ### 3.3 Residual Actors and Attention as an Interface